Mocking Styles in Testing: Narrow vs Broad

 Concepts That Go in the Opposite Direction

-If mocking itself becomes the problem, these approaches intentionally move away from heavy mocking:
+When mocking starts causing more pain than value, these approaches intentionally move away from heavy mocking altogether:

 1. Fake Implementations